 This story is about my friend Kirsty.
 She lives with metastatic Pheochromocytoma, a type of Neuroendocrine Tumour (NET) of the adrenal glands – (read more here).
-She has an amazing blog which is not just for Pheochromocytomas or even just for Neuroendocrine Cancer patients and supporters, because she has not let her condition stop her from doing normal stuff and amazing stuff.
+She has an amazing blog which is not just for Pheochromocytomas or even just for Neuroendocrine Cancer patients and supporters, because she has not let her condition stop her from doing normal and amazing stuff.
 The challenges she has faced, and still facing, are very similar to many cancer patients.
 Kirsty is actually one of the moderators in my private Facebook group, she found me and put herself forward to help out.
-My group international in compostion working 24/7, so her location in New Zealand was perfect, filling in the North America/Europe normal ‘sleepy’ time around 3am – 7am UK time.
+My group international in composition working 24/7, so her location in New Zealand was perfect, filling in the North America/Europe normal ‘sleepy’ time around 3am – 7am UK time.